Lord-of-Waffles/InfoSec24/Week4Webbed.md

 First up was to read Maciej Ceglowski's blog post.
 I related to some of the points he made in the post, as while I really like programming, I'm not some 9000 IQ Mensa's A-list genius when it comes to math, so this seemed like a good challenge and a good opportunity to improve!
 In programming courses, math-based exercises have usually been the hardest for me.

 I'm currently learning Python, and it's been my favourite language *by far*, so I'll be doing these exercises in Python.
-For this week I'm doing set 1.
+For this week I did the first 2 assignments for set 1.
+I wasn't sure if we have to the whole set but as I had a bit of a busy week and this report was already long enough I thought it'd be fine :)
 ### Challenge 1

 I had absolutely no idea what I was doing, so stackoverflow to the rescue.
 Python has a base64 library for encoding and decoding (thank god), so the answer is relatively simple: